ralexanderrock/ryanrock.co/content/pages/quoteblog.md

 <!-- -->
 > Know thyself.
 <br>
-> - Oracle fo Delphi
+> - Oracle of Delphi

 <!-- -->
 > The unexamined life is not worth living.